prog4biol/pfb2019/lectures/biopython.md

 ## Parsing BLAST output

-For simple BLAST parsing, ask for output format in tab-separated columns (`-outfmt 6` or `-outfmt 7`) Both these formats are customizable!
-See next section.
+For simple parsing, or non BioPython parsing of NCBI BLAST results, use output formated in tab-separated columns (`-outfmt 6` or `-outfmt 7`) Both these formats are customizable when running the BLAST locally.

-If you want to parse the full output of blast with biopython, it's best to work with XML formatted BLAST output `-outfmt 5`.
-It breaks the parsing method less easily.
-Code is stable for working with NCBI blast.
+If you want to parse the full output of BLAST with biopython, it's necessary work with __XML__ formatted BLAST output `-outfmt 5`.

 You can get biopython to run the blast for you too.
 See `Bio.NCBIWWW`